A friend of mine recently notified me that his credit score plummeted nearly 100 points from the last time it was

 And though his credit score was dinged because of his recent spending spree, over time his scores will rise back up as long as he sheds the debt and makes timely payments.

 In other words, it’s really just a temporary depression, but one that can cost you a significant amount of money if you apply for new credit or important loans around the time of the drop.

-That’s why it’s imperative to avoid large purchases before and during important transactions such as auto leases/loans and mortgage applications.
+That’s why it’s imperative to avoid large purchases before and during important transactions such as auto leases/loans and mortgage loan applications.

 You won’t want bad timing to hurt you in any way, especially if it means a higher interest rate (for years to come) or an outright declined application.

 Read more: How to raise your credit score.